-Assessment of Impairment of El Roble Mine
+Assessment of impairment of El Roble Mine

-As described in Notes 6 and 7 to the consolidated financial statements, the carrying amount of the Company's El Roble Property and related plant and equipment (collectively the "El Roble Mine") was \$12,086,812 and \$5,956,152 respectively as at December 31, 2023.
-As more fully described in Note 2 to the consolidated financial statements, the Company determines whether an impairment indicator is identified for these assets, and if so, management tests for impairment.
-The Company determined there were impairment indicators related to title renewal and a royalty dispute as described in Note 24, however the Company is allowed to continue to operate the mine while negotiations are ongoing.
+As described in Note 6 and 7 to the consolidated financial statements, the carrying amount of the Company's El Roble Property and related plant and equipment (collectively the "El Roble Mine") was \$10,197,109 and \$4,843,048 respectively as at December 31, 2024.
+As more fully described in Note 2 to the consolidated financial statements, the Company determines whether an impairment indicator is identified with respect to its mineral properties and related plant and equipment, and if so, management tests for impairment.
+The Company determined there were impairment indicators related to title renewal as described in Note 24, however the Company is allowed to operate the mine while title renewal continues.

 The test for impairment of the El Roble Mine necessitates the determination of the recoverable amount of the combined components of the cash generating unit ("CGU") to which the El Roble Mine belongs.
-The recoverable amount is the higher of value in use and fair value less costs to sell and requires management judgement and estimation on key internal variable inputs and external market conditions such as: estimated recoverable resources and reserves, contract renewal for mine operations, mine life, future metal prices, operating costs, and discount rates for net present value calculations.
-The recoverable amount as at December 31, 2023 exceeded the carrying value, and as a result, no impairment loss was recorded for the year then ended.
+The recoverable amount is the higher of value in use and fair value less costs to sell and requires management judgement and estimation on key internal value variable inputs and external market conditions such as: estimated recoverable resources and reserves, contract renewal for mine operations, mine life, future metal prices, operating costs, and discount rates for net present value calculations.
+The recoverable amount as at December 31, 2024 exceeded the carrying value, and as a result, no impairment loss was recorded for the year then ended.

-The principal considerations for our determination that the assessment of impairment of the El Roble Mine is a key audit matter are that potential variances between management's assumptions and estimations, and the market conditions, including contract and title renewal, could have a material effect in the future on the Company's financial position and results of operations.
+The principal considerations for our determination that the assessment of impairment of the of El Roble Mine is a key audit matter are that potential variances between management's assumptions and estimations, and the market conditions, including contract and title renewal, could have a material effect in the future on the Company's financial position and results of operations.
 This in turn led to a high degree of auditor judgment, subjectivity and effort in performing procedures to evaluate audit evidence relating to the judgments made by management in their assessment of the impairment test for the El Roble Mine.